Harbor Gateway, Los Angeles

-The Harbor Gateway is a 5.14 sqmi in the Los Angeles Harbor Region, in the southern part of the city.
+The Harbor Gateway, sometimes informally known as the L.A.
+Strip due to its shape, is a 5.14 sqmi in the South Bay and Los Angeles Harbor Region, in the southern part of the City of Los Angeles.
 The neighborhood is narrow and long, running along a north-south axis.
-Its unusual shape has given it the alternative name of "the Shoestring Strip".
-The northern limit of the neighborhood is Imperial Highway, a city street just north of I-105.

-Harbor Gateway was attached to Los Angeles in 1906 to serve as a link to the Pacific Ocean port cities of Wilmington and San Pedro.
-It was given its present name in 1985.
+The Shoestring Annexation, as it was called at the time, was attached to Los Angeles in 1906 to serve as a link to the Pacific Ocean port cities of Wilmington and San Pedro, both of which were later annexed into Los Angeles themselves in 1909.
+The Shoestring was officially renamed to the Harbor Gateway in 1985.

-With a relatively youthful and ethnically diverse population of over 42,000, the center of the community is anchored by Gardena High School.
-The neighborhood is bisected by Artesia Boulevard and has two neighborhood councils, one north of the boulevard and the other south of it.
-A large transportation center serves the south Los Angeles County area.

 Geography

 Harbor Gateway is a narrow north-south corridor situated approximately between Vermont Avenue and Figueroa Street north of Interstate 405, and Western and Normandie avenues south of I-405.
 The territory was acquired by the city of Los Angeles in a shoestring annexation, specifically to connect San Pedro, Wilmington, Harbor City and the Port of Los Angeles with the rest of the city.